ideaportriga/nexus-bridge/examples/REACT Examples/Demo Example/readme.md

    - Find out your Siebel Application Name in application `.cfg` file or by logging in and typing `SiebelApp.S_App.GetAppName()` into Chrome Developer Tools console.

-   - Use the Tools to add `Nexus React Account Screen` under `Application > Screen Menu Item` for your Siebel Application Name.
+   - Use the Tools to add `N19 React Account Screen` under `Application > Screen Menu Item` for your Siebel Application Name.

-   - Use the Tools to add `Nexus React Account Screen` under `Application > Page Tab` for your Siebel Application Name.
+   - Use the Tools to add `N19 React Account Screen` under `Application > Page Tab` for your Siebel Application Name.

 1. Compile (Siebel IP16) or deliver (Siebel IP17+) your changes: